 In its notice and order issued on November 14, 2008, the FCC has decided to open up DTV bands to the operation of cognitive radio devices [1].
-All locations where a cognitive radio can operate according to this ruling constitute a 'white space.'
+All locations where a cognitive radio can operate according to this ruling constitute a 'white space'.
 Technologists, regulators, business strategists and economists are interested in the amount of white space this ruling enables.

-There are two viewpoints that govern the amount of white space available.
+There are two viewpoints that govern the amount of 'white space' available.
 The 'protection' viewpoint is the main concern of the November 14^{th} ruling and stipulates that a cognitive radio can only operate in locations where it cannot generate harmful interference to TV receivers.
 The 'pollution' oriented viewpoint considers instead that the attractiveness of locations for secondary operation increases with increased distance from the primary transmitter due to the reduction in interference from the primary user.
-Both viewpoints exclude regions around a television tower and the actual desirable white space available is the intersection of the white space resulting from these two viewpoints.
+Both viewpoints exclude regions around a television tower and the actual white space available is the intersection of the white space resulting from these two viewpoints.

 To quantify the white space available under the 'pollution' viewpoint, we can set limits on the amount of acceptable interference (above noise level) that a secondary can tolerate.
 For the protection viewpoint, we need a similar (and consistent) notion of 'harmful interference' and the protection that we guarantee to TV receivers.
-The notion advanced in this paper is idea of an 'eroded fading margin' that parallels the concept of interference temperature 1.
+The notion advanced in this paper is idea of an 'eroded fading margin'.
 At every distance from the TV transmitter there exists a fading margin which protects the TV receiver from bad fading events.
 Once a secondary starts transmission, it raises the noise floor and hence erodes some of that fading margin.
-This protection margin dictates the number of TV receivers at the edge whose quality is potentially sacrificed to enable secondary operation.
+This protection margin dictates the number of TV receivers at the edge that are sacrificed to enable secondary operation.